Joseph Mattsson-Boze: Biography

-In the 1950s, he was instrumental in working with William Branham to launch and popularize the ministry of Jim Jones.
+In the 1950s, he was instrumental in working to launch and popularize the ministry of Jim Jones.
 He served as chairman of multiple Christian Fellowship conventions organized and led by Jones.
-Jones became increasingly influential in the movement as a result of their support.
+Jones became increasingly influential in the movement as a result of his support.

 After 1958, he began working in Christian missions in Africa until his retirement in 1974.
 Through his mission work, he successfully organized dozens of Pentecostal churches in Africa.
 He died in January 1989.